alpacanonymous/project1/README.md

 ## Data Understanding & Analysis

 Action, adventure, fantasy, sci-fi, comedy and animated movies are where the focus should be.
 While animated has the highest rating the other 5 categories have higher volumes of consumer interaction.

+Over the last decade, domestic and worldwide film profits reveal general audiences gear toward familiarity, vastly preferring sequels and already established franchises over original content.
+They also show that the majority of the most profitable films of the last decade have been produced by Buena Vista and Universal Pictures.
+67% of the top 30 films that made the highest domestic profits were produced by either Buena Vista or Universal Pictures, and when we take a look at worldwide profits, that market share is even higher at 73%.

 <img width="997" alt="Screen Shot 2021-10-28 at 9 28 16 PM" src="https://user-images.githubusercontent.com/79756630/139405185-33396ed5-1e8c-459b-9d62-d247f37466a8.png">